 How Much of Your Money Should Be in Stocks vs. Bonds

-When you build a portfolio, one of the first steps you must take is to determine how much of your money you want to invest in stocks vs. bonds.
-The right answer depends on many things, including your experience as an investor, your age, and the investment philosophy that you plan on using.
+When you build a portfolio, one of the first decisions to make is choosing how much of your money you want to invest in stocks vs. bonds.
+The right answer depends on many things, including your experience as an investor, your age, and the investment philosophy you plan on using.
 Most people will benefit from a long-term investing strategy.

-The four allocation samples below are based on a strategic approach - meaning you are looking at the outcome over a long period (15+ years).
-When investing for life, you don't measure success by looking at returns daily, weekly, monthly, or even yearly; instead, you look at the results over multiple year time periods.
+The four allocation samples below are based on a strategic approach, meaning you are looking at the outcome over 15 years or more.
+When investing for life, you don't measure success by looking at returns daily, weekly, monthly, or even yearly.
+Instead, you look at the results over multiple-year periods.

-If your goal is to achieve returns of 9% or more, you'll want to allocate 100% of your portfolio to stocks.
-You must expect that at some point you will experience a single calendar quarter where your portfolio is down as much as -30%, and perhaps even an entire calendar year where your portfolio is down as much as -60%.
-That means for every $10,000 invested; the value could drop to $4,000.
-Over the course of many, many years, historically the down years (which happened about 28% of the time) should be offset by the positive years (which have occurred about 72% of the time).
+If your goal is to achieve returns of 9% or more, you should allocate 100% of your portfolio to stocks.
+You must expect that at some point with this approach you will experience a calendar quarter where your portfolio loses as much as 30%, and perhaps even an entire calendar year where your portfolio is down as much as 60%.
+That means for every $10,000 invested, the value could drop to $4,000.
+Over many, many years, the down years (which, in historical measures, happened about 30% of the time) should be offset by the positive years (which historically occurred about 68% of the time).

-And investors who want to avoid risk entirely need to stick with safe investments like money markets, CDs, and bonds, which means avoiding stocks altogether.
+Investors who want to avoid risk entirely should consider sticking with safer investments like money markets, CDs, and bonds, avoiding stocks altogether.

-The allocations above provide a guideline for those who are not yet retired.
-The goal of an allocation model is to maximize returns while keeping the portfolio from exceeding a certain level of volatility, or risk.
-These allocations may not be right for you when you shift to retirement, where you will need to take regular withdrawals from your savings and investments.
+The allocation models above provide a guideline for investors who haven't retired yet, they aim to maximize returns while keeping the portfolio from exceeding a certain level of risk.
+That may not suit you when you shift to retirement when you will need to take regular withdrawals from your savings and investments.

-As you enter the decumulation phase, where you begin taking withdrawals, your investment goal changes from maximizing returns to delivering reliable income for life.
-A portfolio constructed to maximize returns may not be as effective at generating consistent income for life.
-Remember, as your life-phase and goals change, your portfolio needs to change.
+At that phase of life, your investment goal changes from maximizing returns to delivering reliable income.
+A portfolio built to maximize returns may not be as effective at generating consistent income due to its volatility.

-If you are near retirement, you'll want to check out some alternative approaches, as retirement investing need to be done differently at this stage of life.
-For example, in retirement, you might calculate the amount you need to withdraw over the next five to ten years, and that becomes the portion of your portfolio to allocate to bonds, with the remainder invested in stocks.
+If you are near retirement, check out some alternative approaches to allocation.
+For example, in retirement, you might calculate the amount you need to withdraw over the next five to 10 years, and decide that's the portion of your portfolio to allocate to bonds, with the remainder invested in stocks.
 With that strategy, your immediate needs are safely invested but you allow some room for growth.
 However, the portion invested in stocks is still subject to volatility, which you should monitor carefully.